-The Environment and Energy Board is recommended to:
+The Overview & Scrutiny Committee is recommended to:

-- a) Endorse the draft Air Quality Framework Implementation Plan for approval at the November 2023 WMCA Board. - b) Endorse this paper for presentation to the WMCA Board in November 2023, subject to any updates made by the Environment and Energy Board.
+- (1) Endorse the draft Air Quality Framework Implementation Plan for approval at the November 2023 WMCA Board. - (2) Endorse this paper for presentation to the WMCA Board in November 2023. - (3) Note and support the recommendation, made by the Transport Delivery Overview and Scrutiny Committee: Air Quality, Congestion and Environmental Impact Members Engagement Group to identify a stretch target for more ambitious air quality limits in the WMCA area than currently set out through the Environment Act 2021.
+(Awaiting decision from TDOSC meeting on 30th Oct)